Montreal Institute for Genocide and Human Rights Studies: History

-The institute was founded by Dr Frank Chalk, a professor in the history department, and the late Dr Kurt Jonassohn in 1986.
-The institute’s current focus is on its Will to Intervene Project, which is led by Kyle Matthews, a former Canadian diplomat, and MIGS' current Senior Deputy Director.
-Lt.
-Gen (retired) The Honourable Roméo Dallaire has been a Senior Fellow at MIGS since 2006 and cofounded the W2I Project.
-MIGS also has a large number of interns who assist with MIGS' initiatives and projects.
-In recent years, Concordia faculty members and graduate students from Communications, English, Geography, and Political Science have joined in its work, as have colleagues from McGill and the University of Quebec in Montreal.
+The institute was founded by Frank Chalk, a professor in the history department, and the late Kurt Jonassohn in 1986.
+The institute's focus was on its Will to Intervene Project, which was led by Kyle Matthews, a former Canadian diplomat, and MIGS' Senior Deputy Roméo Dallaire who had been a Senior Fellow at MIGS since 2006 and cofounded the W2I Project.
+MIGS also had a large number of interns who assisted with MIGS' initiatives and projects.
+In recent years, Concordia faculty members and graduate students from Communications, English, Geography, and Political Science have joined in its work, as had colleagues from McGill University and the University of Quebec in Montreal.

-MIGS develops and manages major research programs focused on the prevention of genocide and crimes against humanity, educates comparatively about genocide, the Responsibility to protect, and helps survivors and their children end their isolation by building bridges with other survivors of genocide and mass atrocity crimes.
+MIGS developed and managed major research programs focused on the prevention of genocide and crimes against humanity, educated comparatively about genocide, the responsibility to protect, and helped survivors and their children end their isolation by building bridges with other survivors of genocide and mass atrocity crimes.

-Drawing on its research, MIGS aims to further understandings of the history, sociology and international legal frameworks pertaining to genocide, crimes against humanity, and reconciliation in their wake.
-MIGS advances these goals by organising workshops and conferences, sponsoring lectures, issuing reports, preparing books and articles, and training students who specialise in genocide studies at undergraduate, masters and doctoral levels.
-MIGS works locally, nationally and internationally to educate members of the public, the media, and government.
+Drawing on its research, MIGS aimed to further understanding of the history, sociology and international legal frameworks pertaining to genocide, crimes against humanity, and reconciliation in their wake.
+MIGS advanced these goals by organizing workshops and conferences, sponsoring lectures, issuing reports, preparing books and articles, and training students who specialize in genocide studies at undergraduate, masters and doctoral levels.
+MIGS worked locally, nationally and internationally to educate members of the public, the media, and government.

 Initiatives and projects

-Over the years, MIGS has developed a number of research initiatives and projects which aim to collect and disseminate knowledge about the historical origins of mass killings, and seeking to prevent future atrocities of this kind.
-The staff also produce a number of articles fitting within the scope of each project.
+Over the years, MIGS had developed a number of research initiatives and projects which aim to collect and disseminate knowledge about the historical origins of mass killings, and seeking to prevent future atrocities of this kind.
+The staff also produced a number of articles fitting within the scope of each project.